jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

 Now when you run `grunt lint` it will only run the `jshint` task against files that have changed since the last time the `jshint` task was run.
 So if you run the task and then edit a single JavaScript file, then when that file is saved that single file will only be linted as the `grunt-newer` task knows no other files need to be ran against JSHint again.

-## 7: Create a default Grunt.js setup starting point for all your projects
+## 7: Create a default Grunt setup starting point for all your projects

 Grunt has a built-in feature called `grunt-init`, it allows you to define a template project structure that gets dynamically injected with configurable values when you start a new project.